djreiss/tilingArraySeg/README.md

 As seen in the Koide, et al. (2009) MSB paper.

-Install using the devtools package, by typing, in R:
+Install the packages and its dependencies, using the devtools package, by typing, in R:

    ```
    install.packages( 'devtools', dep=T )
+   library( devtools )
    install_github( 'tilingArraySeg', 'dreiss-isb', subdir='tilingArraySeg' )
    ```